cms-jet/PFNano/README.md

 ## Local Usage:

-There are python config files ready to run in `PhysicsTools/PFNano/test/`, where the full set of inputs (and for all PF candidates) was used as an example.
+There are python config files ready to run in `PhysicsTools/PFNano/test/`.

 @BTV-Commissioning-Team: the recommended PFNano customization for commissioning (as of October 2022) for data is `PFnano_customizeData_add_DeepJet` and for MC `PFnano_customizeMC_add_DeepJet_and_Truth`, so without the `allPF` tag.